System time: Implementation

 The system clock is typically implemented as a programmable interval timer that periodically interrupts the CPU, which then starts executing a timer interrupt service routine.
 This routine typically adds one tick to the system clock (a simple counter) and handles other periodic housekeeping tasks (preemption, etc.) before returning to the task the CPU was executing before the interruption.

-Retrieving system time
+Retrieving the current system time

-The following tables illustrate methods for retrieving the system time in various operating systems, programming languages, and applications.
+The following tables illustrate methods for retrieving the current system time in various operating systems, programming languages, and applications.
 Values marked by (*) are system-dependent and may differ across implementations.
 All dates are given as Gregorian or proleptic Gregorian calendar dates.

-Note that the resolution of an implementation's measurement of time does not imply the same precision of such measurements.
+The resolution of an implementation's measurement of time does not imply the same precision of such measurements.
 For example, a system might return the current time as a value measured in microseconds, but actually be capable of discerning individual clock ticks with a frequency of only 100 Hz (10 ms).